Tenth COVID-19 patient death reported in Glynn County

 According to the health department’s website, the deceased was a 45-year-old Black woman.
 Whether she had an underlying condition was not disclosed at the time of the announcement.

-Before Monday, the youngest person to die with the disease was a 68-year-old Black woman.
+Before Monday, the youngest person in Glynn County to die with the virus was a 68-year-old Black woman.
 The health department’s website indicates all but two had underlying medical conditions.
 Monday’s death and one other are listed as unknown.

-More than half of local deaths have been reported in the last two weeks.
+More than half of the local deaths have been reported in the last two weeks.

 Relatively few new cases were reported on Monday, rising by 41 in the last 24 hours to 1,589, according to the Coastal Health District.